funk4punks/funk4punks/README.md

 💤 i rarely interact first but feel free to appraoch me!

+💤 im usually pretty zoomed in if im with a friend so i may not see you.

 💤 im really prone to passing out from exhaustion when its night time, so if im sleeping on pt that usually means i passed out and will not respond.

 💤 i block and hide freely.